streamnative/function-mesh-website/docs/functions/run-function.md

 Pulsar Functions is a succinct computing abstraction that Apache Pulsar enables users to express simple ETL and streaming tasks.
 Currently, Function Mesh supports using Java, Python, or Go programming language to define a YAML file of the Functions.

 This document describes how to run a Pulsar function.
+To run a Pulsar Function in Function Mesh, you need to package the function and then submit it to a Pulsar cluster.

 ## Package Pulsar Functions

 After developing and testing your Pulsar function, you need to package it so that it can be submitted to a Pulsar cluster.
+You can package Pulsar Functions to NAR/JAR packages or Docker images.

 ### Function packages

-This section describes how to package a Pulsar function and upload it to the Pulsar package management service.
+This section describes how to package a Pulsar function and upload it to the [Pulsar package management service](http://pulsar.apache.org/docs/en/next/admin-api-packages/).

-#### Create Function packages
+#### Build Function packages

-This section describes how to create packages for Java, Python, and Go functions.
+This section describes how to build packages for Java, Python, and Go functions.

 ##### Prerequisites